 Walk into most pubs and you'll find: a macro lager (Heineken 0.0, Peroni 0.0), possibly Guinness 0.0, maybe a Beck's Blue.
 That's it.

-The craft AF beer revolution that's happened in bottles and cans hasn't reached pub taps.
+The craft AF revolution that's happened in bottles and cans hasn't reached pub taps.
 Where's the AF pale ale?
 The session IPA?
 The wheat beer?
 In supermarkets and online retailers, not at your local.

 Lucky Saint and a handful of others are pushing into draught, but the variety drinkers enjoy at home doesn't translate to the on-trade yet.